mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 ### [ScreenJournal](https://github.com/mtlynch/screenjournal)

-I watch a lot of TV shows and movies, and I enjoy making recommendations to friends.
-But I often forget what show or movie I wanted to recommend to someone.
+I watch a lot of TV shows and movies, and I enjoy making recommendations to friends, but I often forget what show or movie I wanted to recommend.

 I've checked around for apps that let you track movies and TV the same way you'd track reading with Goodreads, but nothing matched what I had in mind.
-I feel like my friends are exhausted with social apps that default to public, so I wanted something that lets you create a micro-community of friends who want to share recommendations.
+I feel like my friends are exhausted from social apps that default to public, so I wanted something that lets you create a small community of friends who want to share recommendations.
 Less like Twitter, more like Discord.

 I've started working on an app for sharing movie reviews with friends.
 It's called [ScreenJournal](https://github.com/mtlynch/screenjournal):